 Ham and Cheese Casserole

-close up slice of ham and cheese casserole with strawberries
+overhead shot of slice of casserole on plate with strawberries

-• Crescent rolls– lighty, buttery and totally rich, two cans of refrigerated crescent dough make up the two bready layers.
+• Crescent rolls– light, buttery and totally rich, two cans of refrigerated crescent dough make up the two bready layers.
+They now sell crescent dough sheets too, if you can find them, they are great!

 • Honey ham– I prefer to use the slightly sweetened deli ham, but salami or great for a little kick and prosciutto is also fun, as is cooked bacon or any other deli meat.
 Try using a blend of meats too.
 A little less or a little more, you really can’t go wrong.